clintoncwolfe/attribute-validator/README.md

 # attribute-validator cookbook

 A Chef cookbook that applies validation rules to the node attributes during a chef run.
-The cookbook itself is rather small; most of the guts are in a gem named 'chec-attribute-validator'.
+The cookbook itself is rather small; most of the guts are in a gem named 'chef-attribute-validator'.

 # Why would I possibly want that?